Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 *
   * Ingest?: Select "Append" [This is the preferred option.
 The other options are: "Do not ingest" and "Replace"]
-  * DataStream: "Select MODS" (The datastream labels listed here are those of the ìIslandora Simple Text Content Modelî which is used by Islandora for creating the caption object in Fedora.)
+  * DataStream: "Select MODS" (The datastream labels listed here are those of the ‚ÄúIslandora Simple Text Content Model‚Äù which is used by Islandora for creating the caption object in Fedora.)
   * Field: Select "relatedItems:relTitleInfo:relTitle (text/plain)" [Select the path to the MODS form element where you want the main webform text to be stored.
 The default XML form is "Simple Text Related Item MODS form".]
 * Click "Save component" (button)
 * Now you can proceed to map all the remaining components (except for the "Islandora object PID") to MODS fields in the XML form.
 Here are some example mappings from one of DHi's forms: